Mahogany Wood

 Additional sources of genuine mahogany are Swietenia humilis and Swietenia mahogani.
 Swietenia humilis grows along the Pacific Coast of Central America, while Swietenia mahogani grows from the southern tip of Florida through the West Indies.

-Is Mahogany Wood Eco-friendly?
+Is Mahogany Eco-Friendly?
 Are Mahogany Trees Endangered?

-Swietenia mahogani was the original mahogany early settlers fell in love with, but it has been exploited to the point it’s now endangered.
+Swietenia mahogani was the original mahogany early settlers fell in love with, but it has been exploited to the point its now endangered.

-Swietenia macrophylla and Swietenia humilis are considered “threatened.”
-This means they’re at risk of becoming endangered if local populations can’t control logging.
+Swietenia macrophylla and Swietenia humilis are considered threatened.
+This means theyre at risk of becoming endangered if local populations cant control logging.
 Although regulations exist to prevent illegal harvesting, current protocols have been largely ineffective.

 Considering the level of exploitation, deforestation, and the amount of illegal harvesting occuring, mahogany is not an eco-friendly choice at all.
 Adding to this, most mahogany wood that makes its way into the United States is shipped across oceans and continents, further increasing the carbon footprint.